Thank you to our 5K Race Sponsors:

 Do you have a pre-race dinner?

-Enjoy a wonderful pasta dinner Friday evening, September 20th.
+Enjoy a wonderful pasta dinner Friday evening, September 18th.
 You can sign up for the dinner at the same time that you register for the race.
 Dinner includes choice of pasta, salad, bread, beverage and dessert.
-Adult price $12 ($15 at the door), children $6 ($10 at the door).
+Adult price $12.

 Can my friends or family help on race day?